-If the department chair recommends nonrenewal, the formal comments process (per Faculty Rule 3335-6-04 is invoked and she/he forwards this information to the Promotion and Tenure Committee and the Fourth Year Review process is instituted.
+If the department chair recommends nonrenewal, the formal comments process (per Faculty Rule 3335-6-03 is invoked.
+The Chair forwards this information to the Promotion and Tenure Committee and the Fourth Year Review process is instituted.
 The Promotion and Tenure committee reviews the probationary tenure-track faculty member's dossier and other supporting materials.
-These are summarized for the Eligible Faculty and a vote on whether to recommend reappointment of the faculty candidate is taken via secret ballot.
+These materials are then summarized for the Eligible Faculty and the Eligible Faculty vote on whether to recommend reappointment of the faculty candidate is taken via secret ballot.
 This meeting and the Promotion and Tenure committee's deliberations are summarized in a letter that is forwarded to the chair, Associate Dean for Academic Affairs and the Dean.
-The chair uses this as well as his/her own independent review of the probationary faculty member to determine whether the faculty member will be reappointed.
+The chair uses the content of this letter, as well as his/her own independent review of the probationary faculty member, to determine whether the faculty member will be reappointed.
 This process is also described in the Promotion and Tenure Review Procedures section of this document.
-Following completion of the comments process, the complete dossier is forwarded to the college for review and the dean makes the final decision on renewal or nonrenewal of the probationary appointment.
+Following completion of the comments process, the complete dossier is forwarded to the college for review and the Dean makes the final decision on renewal or nonrenewal of the probationary appointment.